Local Information: Highways (in progress)

-Devon County Council has a statutory duty as the Highway Authority to maintain the Highway network with the exception of motorways and trunk roads, that is, the M5, A38 expressway and the A30/303, which are maintained by the government’s Highways Agency
+Devon County Council has a statutory duty as the Highway Authority to maintain the Highway network with the exception of motorways and trunk roads, that is, the M5, A38 expressway and the A30/303, which are maintained by the government’s National Highways

 In order to try to keep DCC up to standard, the Parish Council would like to know of any repair incident that you have notified directly to DCC.
 The Parish Council will then have a full record of all incidents and be able to re-enforce a need for action from additional reports received at Parish Council meetings.
 The easiest way to advise the Parish Council is to e-mail the Clerk (please let the Clerk know if you have also told DCC).
 Please click here.